 In November of 2019, the United States Mint released an Enhanced Reverse Proof Silver Eagle that was struck at the San Francisco Mint.
 Not only does the enhanced reverse proof finish allow the iconic American Eagle design to be appreciated in a seldom-seen light, but this release boasts a mintage limit of just 30,000 coins, which gives this issue a lower mintage than the previous king, the 1995-W Proof.

-At some point in mid-2021, the United States Mint will be unveiling a new reverse design for the first time in the series’ 35-year history.
+In mid-2021, the United States Mint unveiled a new reverse design for the first time in the over 35 years of the series.
 After a grueling review process, the final design that was chosen showcases an eagle in flight, grasping an oak branch in its talons.
 For more information about the American Silver and Gold Eagle re-designs, click here!

-While no mintages are yet known for the 2021 Silver Eagles, first years of issues are always of interest to collectors.
-The first significant design change to the American Silver Eagle series is sure to draw interest.
+The first years of issues are always of interest to collectors, so the first significant design change to the American Silver Eagle series is sure to draw interest.

 The last year of issue draws just about as much collector interest as the first year of issue.
-With the new Silver Eagle reverse design just around the corner, the final Silver Eagle issues featuring Mercanti’s original reverse design are sure to be treasured for years to come.
-The Mint is still releasing information about when the new design will appear on all American Silver Eagle versions.
+With the new Silver Eagle reverse design recently debuting, the final Silver Eagle issues featuring Mercanti’s classic heraldic eagle reverse design are sure to be treasured for years to come.